sge-network/sge/docs/specs/SubAccount/02_Concepts.md

 ## **Wager**

-Using the subaccount module transaction message interfaces, the owner is able to wager using the sub account module's balance.
+Using the `subaccount` module transaction message interfaces, the owner is able to wager using the sub account module's balance, it concludes automatic withdrawal of unlocked and locked balance of the `subaccount` then use the main account address and balance to place a bet.

 ## **HouseDeposit/Withdraw**

-Using the subaccount module transaction message interfaces, the owner is able to deposit/withdraw to the house module using the sub account module's balance.
+Using the `subaccount` module transaction message interfaces, the owner is able to deposit/withdraw to the house module using the sub account module's balance.